peter-lyons/template-scala-spark/README.md

 - Replicate this for pipeline projects

 ## Development Environment
-To begin, my IDE of choice for this would be VSCode with Scala Metals for local build/test.
+- VSCode with Scala Metals for local build/test.
 Metals uses maven, so this works perfectly.
-I started with "creating a new scala project" in Metals, and chose a basic maven template.
-It's a barebones template that gives me the freedom to add layers as time goes on.
-One slight hiccup is that I'm using apple silicon, so there were a few extra steps in getting things like JRE/JDK/Spark etc.. set up.

-One of the first priorites was to configure the Maven pom.xml file to support build profiles, and add all the dependencies required for Metals/bloop.
-The next dependencies to be added were for spark, redis, scalascaper, and scalajhttp.
+- configure the Maven pom.xml file to support build profiles, and add all the dependencies required for Metals/bloop.

-For data storage I have a Redis instance running on a raspberry pi on my network, with plans to add PostgresSql, Airflow and Jenkins for continuous deployment and scheduling.

-What I like about this setup is the ability to rapidly test via Metals/Bloop continuous building.
-As long as any scala object extends App, which contains the main method, then you can run that object via the built in VSCode debugger.
+- Next dependencies to be added are for spark, Postgres, and Oracle
+- Database support for Oracle and Postgres.
+Credentials stored in a separate file on server.

-Then, when everything is good to go, I can package through commandline Maven args and specify the build profile for a particular pipeline, and it will build with the main class as defined in the profile properties.
+- Package through command line Maven args and specify the build profile for a particular pipeline, and it will build with the main class as defined in the profile properties.
 It can also be overriden by passing in a different class arg when invoking through spark-submit.

+## TODO
+- Update JDK/JRE to java 11
+- Scala 3?
+- Create framework for implementing basic SQL
+- Create framework for implementing python files

 ## Draft Data Pipeline